jankaszel/hyperwell-thesis/chapters/related-work.md

 Linked Open Data (LOD) could meet all of these four requirements.
 While HTML provides elements for semantically tagging content, such  as titles, descriptions, and marginal notes, it lacked describing _pure_ data without markup.
 Linked Data (LD) and, more generally, the Semantic Web, aims to .
 The LD stack is build upon established web technologies, such as HTTP and URLs, and imposes semantic relations via triples modeled after the Resource Description Framework (RDF).
 With RDF triples, an external party can express the semantic relation between two entities by specifying a _subject_, a _predicate_, and an _object_[^rdf-example] [@bizer2009].
 Linked Open Data continues even further and makes publicly accessible Linked Data.

-With the Solid project[^solid], a team around Berners-Lee conceived an architecture for managing personal data separately from applications and services on the web on online storage called _pubs_ [@mansour2016].
+With the Solid project[^solid], a group led by Berners-Lee conceived an architecture for managing personal data separately from applications and services on the web on online storage called _pubs_ [@mansour2016].
 Solid introduces Linked Data Platforms (LDPs), which are services that exclusively manage Linked Data containers---i.e., semantic collections of LD items---and their related media assets.
 Furthermore, LDPs specify how clients can interact with the stored data via REST-based APIs[^rest-api].

 LOD can play a crucial role on the realization of FAIR with data in the Digital Humanities.
 As LOD is publicly accessible, researchers can prepapre collections of data accordingly and publish them via HTTP, each with their own URI for referencing them as a Linked Data item.
 Shared online gazetters, for example, provide collections of LD-formatted places and can be semantically onto other resources, such as ancient maps and classic texts [@simon2015].